Updated May 2019

 The quality is generally very good and the brands are all ones you would recognise from the department stores such as Little Tikes, Melissa and Doug, Ravensburger and Sylvanian Families.

-However what you do get, is convenience – with (generally) very cheap shipping and all the toys you order will arrive on your door step in time for Christmas, without ever having to leave the house.
+However what you do get, is convenience – with (generally) very cheap shipping and all the toys you order will arrive at your school or on your door step in time for Christmas, without ever having to leave the house.
 Keep in mind though, that a volunteer from the school will probably have to deliver those toys to your doorstep, depending on what arrangements you make with the toy company.

 Things to consider